qkzk/fm/development.md

   - [ ] Draw trait
 - [x] better messages when asking a password
 - [x] FIX: trash is buggy.
 Can't delete definitely.
 Display is wrong when empty.
+- [ ] FIX: cursor is off by one in password

 ## TODO